inferense/inferense.github.io/_posts/2024-09-02-Engineering-Over-AI.md

 But hey, no one cares.
 And fortunately, there's a cure.
 It's called engineering over AI.

 Engineering over AI is everything but optimizing prompts and orchestrating agents.
-Engineering over AI is solving real engineering problems and using AI as the enabling layer based on a technical foundation.
+Engineering over AI is solving real engineering problems and using AI as the enabling layer on top of a solid technical foundation.

 ## Generating code
 In the space of code generation agents, we have decided to take a step back and solve the context part first instead of focusing on agents.